-A well landscaped yard is a thing of beauty.
+A well-landscaped yard is a thing of beauty.
 It's also a lot of hard work and requires careful planning and regular maintenance.
-For homeowners just getting started on a new or existing landscape, it can be difficult to get your head around it all and come up with a good plan of attack, whether you're designing new planted areas or dealing with a neglected garden or lawn.
+For homeowners just getting started on a new or existing landscape, it can be difficult to get your head around it all and come up with a good plan of attack, whether you're designing newly planted areas or dealing with a neglected garden or lawn.
 The following resources can help you make sense of what lies ahead and protect you from common pitfalls.

 Shrubs are a diverse lot, and that's generally a good thing.
 But that very diversity also poses challenges when it comes to pruning shrubs.
 To simplify things, shrubs can be grouped into four categories for the purpose of determining when to prune them.

 One of the landscape design tips most requested by home landscapers is how to provide privacy for their yards.
 Growing a hedge of bamboo plants is one way to make your yard more private.
 But growing bamboo has its caveats, so read up on the subject before you commit to planting bamboo.

 Find answers to common questions about landscaping and landscape design, such as:

 - Why bother with landscaping?

 - Where do you begin when landscaping a yard for the first time?

 If you're like most homeowners, spring is your busiest time of year in terms of yard care.
 Between taking care of what you already have and making new plantings, there won't be enough hours in the day to get everything done!
 Expedite matters by following some handy landscape design tips.

 Many landscape design tips revolve around the lawn -- whether it be alternatives that help reduce lawn space or strategies to managing lawn maintenance to how to cut grass properly.